 A "kick-off shot" can never score a goal.
-A "kick-off shot" is a shot taken by the team kicking off after a kick-off before the entire ball has left the center circle, including the boundary line.
-If a kick-off shot enters the goal (either directly or via contact with an opposing robot), no goal will be scored and a kick-off will be awarded to the defending team (as per Section 3.7).
+A "kick-off shot" is a shot taken by any of the two teams after a kick-off before the entire ball has left the center circle, including the boundary line.
+If a kick-off shot enters the goal (either directly or via contact with an opposing robot), no goal will be scored and the standard removal penalty will be applied to the kicking robot.
+The ball will be put back to the place from which it was kicked.